TECOLOGYxyz/FlowerTracking/text/ManuscriptDraft.md

 The flowers move around a center point because of their stalk.
 We base the tracking on the distance between a point in the current frame and the running mean of the positions of the previous X points in a track.

+As winds shift, flowers close to the edge of the image .. may move in and out of view.
+If a flower reappears in the same area as a flower is already being tracked after disappearing in a few frames, it is a reasonable assumption that it is the same individual and not that the old flower wilted/disappeared and a new one developed.
+The parameter **max disappeared** sets the number of frames a track can be lost before a new track is initiated for points appearing in the same area.

+Similarly, this deals with potential false negatives.
+If a given flower has not been annotated in a single frame, it should not be assigned a new track.